leoslamas/book-exploring-epoll-kqueue-iocp/appendix-1/iocp.md

 ### WSARecv

 This syscall registers an interest in `Read`events on a socket.
-Windows calls this an `Recieve`event.
+Windows calls this an `Receive`event.

 {% embed url="https://docs.microsoft.com/en-us/windows/win32/api/winsock2/nf-winsock2-wsarecv" %}